kamleshsahoo/ComplexSystemsProject2021/README.md

+# Major depression as a symptom network
+Our model is a network - representation of major depression.
+The final model is a Netlogo implementation showing the dynamics of depression over time while the analysis is performed in Python.

 ## Required Python dependencies
 Besides the standard python data analysis (*numpy, pandas, scipy*) and plotting libraries (*matplotlib*), please install the following:
 - *Rise* extension for Jupyter sildeshow